-Prior to the national lockdown, the Academy Trust held small fundraising events during the year including fayres, discos, fun runs, exhibitions and cake sales.
+Through the pandemic, the Trust has undertaken fundraising through virtual raffles and sales.
 The Academy Trust does not work with professional fundraisers or companies who carry out fundraising on its behalf.
 During the year no complaints or issues have arisen as a result of the fundraising events.